TheRoddyWMS/BamToFastqPlugin/README.md

 * compressorThreads: Used by `pigz` for temporary file compression.
 Currently defaulting to 4 cores.
 * sortMemory: Defaults to "10g"
 * sortThreads: Defaults to 4

+Dependent on the actual BAM to FASTQ converter other tuning options may be available (e.g. for the JVM).

 ### `run`/`rerun`